james-leinas/app-examples-python/README.md

 The `examples/` directory contains Benchling App samples written by Benchling.

-## custom-code-in-automation-designer
+## Custom Code in Automation Designer
-Example snippets of code that can be utilized in a Custom Code step of the Automation-Designer with Benchling Analysis.
+This project contains example snippets of code that can be utilized in a Custom Code step of the Benchling Automation Designer with Benchling Analysis.

 ![image info](./examples/custom-code-in-automation-designer/docs/Example_Chromatogram_Plot.gif)

-**Code Includes:**
-* Custom Code to create visualizations (charting/annotations)
-* Custom Code to parse files
-* Custom Code to create a new file (e.g instruction for instruments)
-* Custom Code to apply transformations, merging/joining, and/or calculations of dataset(s)
+## Overview
+These examples demonstrate how to extend Benchling's native capabilities using Python scripts within the Automation Designer context.
+They cover common use cases such as data visualization, file handling, and complex data transformations.

+## Key Capabilities
+The code examples included in this directory cover the following functionalities:

+- Visualizations: Create custom charts, graphs, and annotations (e.g., chromatograms).

+- File Parsing: Logic to read and parse various file formats.

+- File Creation: Generate new files, such as instruction lists for laboratory instruments.

+- Data Transformation: Apply transformations, merge/join datasets, and perform complex calculations on data.

+## Dependencies
+See requirements.txt for the specific library versions used in these examples.

 ## chem-sync-local-flask